24 Ways Employers Can Manage Stress at Work (Use Them Today)

 13) Employees need training to do their jobs well

 One source of job stress is the disparity between a person’s capabilities and the requirements of the job they are asked to perform.
 Often, this stress can be alleviated with training and education.
-An employee who is properly trained and educated will have the confidence and ability they need to do their job well.
+An employee who is properly trained and educated will have the confidence and ability they need to do their job well and better manage their stress.

 Do This: Provide training and continuing education for your employees.
 Most employers require new hires to be trained, but many do not provide on-going training.